Killing of Timothy Wiltsey: Second decision vacating conviction

 "The majority does the opposite of what our law requires", complained the dissent. "[It] scours the record for evidence favorable to defendant and draws inferences from that evidence that favor defendant.
 The majority thus substitutes its own interpretation of the evidence for the conclusion reached by the jury."
-Specifically, the justices said the majority had failed to credit the jury's possible inference from Wiltsey's body being found near Florida Fulfillment and Lodzinki's initial omission of it from her work history that she had some role in his death as rational.
+Specifically, the justices said the majority had failed to credit the jury's possible inference from Wiltsey's body being found near Florida Fulfillment and Lodzinski's initial omission of it from her work history that she had some role in his death as rational.
 So, too, they argued that in giving credit to Butkiewicz's handling of the blanket having possibly destroyed trace evidence and discounting the blanket testimony by the two former babysitters who identified it as having been in the Lodzinski home prior to trial as tainted by media coverage, the majority had relied on information favorable to the defense rather than deferring to the jury's authority to resolve those issues in favor of the prosecution.
 It likewise defended other inferences the jury might have drawn as rational ones the justices should not have disturbed.

 Lodzinski was released from prison that evening.
 "When I first broke the news to her this morning, she just said, 'oh my God' and started crying", her attorney, Gerald Krovatin, said.
 "This was a great day for the rule of law and the principles that matter to us—that convictions have to be based on evidence, and not based on speculation or emotion."
 Michael Lodzinski, her younger brother, who had come to believe she was guilty, criticized the Court majority: "Justice Albin and his group believe they have righted some great wrong today but all they did was rob justice from a little boy, shame on them."
 The Middlesex County prosecutor's office declined to comment out of respect for the Court.